chan18/SOLID-/README.md

 identify low‑hanging fruit, things that we can do with minimal risk and/or effort that will yield the biggest gains in code quality and maintainability.

+## Domain

+Home Remodeling

+The main function we're going to be looking at is called `CalculateTotalPrice`.

+Requirements

+When determining the price for a given part of a kitchen remodel, the software breaks down the project into individual **walls**.
+Within a given wall, there will be one or more **cabinets**.

+We'll also have to deal with *things on the wall* where there are no cabinets.
+Then, within a **cabinet**, there may be *some number of features*.

+**Features** is just a generic term for things like **doors**, **shelves**, **handles**, knobs**,** etc. As you can probably guess, there are some exceptions to this **taxonomy**.

+The `CalculateTotalPrice` method can also be run in one of three different modes based on a parameter that is passed into it.

+- It can show a real‑time quote on the kitchen builder web application.
+This is the default behavior and is used to reprice a kitchen remodel every time changes are made.
+- It can also be used to place an order for the current configuration.
+Once the customer has agreed to move forward, this is the functionality that creates the order.
+Finally,
+- it can generate a text report, summarizing the details of the configuration and its components.
+This may include specific information about customization in addition to serving as a parts list for the contractor.
+- In addition to the parts and quantities, it also contains information about pricing and measurements.